erector666/docvaultzf/README.md

-# AppVault - AI-Powered Document Management Platform
+# DocVault - Document Management System

-AppVault is an intelligent document management web application that provides AI-powered document processing, classification, and organization capabilities.
+DocVault is a modern document management web application built with React and Firebase.
+It provides secure document storage, organization, and retrieval capabilities for personal and professional use.

 ## Features

-- **AI-Powered Processing**: Automatic document classification, language detection, and content extraction
+- **Document Storage**: Secure file upload and storage with Firebase Storage
-- **Intelligent Organization**: Smart categorization and tagging without manual intervention
+- **Document Organization**: Categorize and tag documents for easy management
-- **Advanced Search**: Content-based search with AI-enhanced results
-- **Multi-language Support**: Support for English, Macedonian, and French
-- **Real-time Processing**: Live document analysis with progress tracking
+- **Search Functionality**: Find documents by name, tags, or category
+- **User Authentication**: Secure login and registration with Firebase Auth
-- **Mobile-First Design**: Responsive interface optimized for all devices
+- **Responsive Design**: Mobile-first interface that works on all devices
-- **Theme System**: Light and dark theme support with system detection
+- **Theme Support**: Light and dark theme options
-- **Authentication**: Secure user authentication with Firebase Auth
+- **Multi-language UI**: Support for English, Macedonian, and French interface
+- **Document Management**: Upload, view, and delete documents
+- **User Profiles**: Manage user settings and preferences

 ## Tech Stack

 ### Frontend
-- **React 18.2.0** with TypeScript
+- **React 19.1.1** with TypeScript
-- **React Router v7.8.2** for routing
+- **React Router v7.9.2** for routing
-- **TanStack Query 3.39.3** for state management
+- **TanStack Query 5.90.2** for state management
-- **Tailwind CSS 3.2.4** for styling
+- **Tailwind CSS 3.4.0** for styling
-- **Framer Motion 9.0.1** for animations
+- **Framer Motion 12.23.22** for animations
 - **Lucide React** for icons

 ### Backend